 Democrats on the U.S. House Committee on Science, Space, and Technology want to know about firings.

 The Environmental Protection Network (EPN) has created a tool, EPAFacts.org providing reliable information about EPA from agency alumni.
-EPN has also compiled Resources for Federal Employees, including information for EPA employees on how to connect with EPA alumni.
+EPN has also compiled Resources for Federal Employees, including information for EPA employees on how to connect with EPA alumni and a way to register for federal funding management webinars and office hours.

 Science Homecoming is encouraging opinion pieces for local news outlets, and provides templates and a map with contact information.